o-ran-sc/o-du-l2/docs/developer-guide.rst

          - ifacename - pointer to string with device driver name (/dev/wls)
          - mode      - mode of operation (Master or Slave).
 Here, O-DU High acts as MASTER.
+         - nWlsMacMemorySize - returns the value of WLS MAC memory Size as O-DU High acts as MASTER
+         - nWlsPhyMemorySize - returns the value of WLS PHY memory Size as O-DU High acts as MASTER

       c.
 Returns pointer handle to WLS interface for future use by WLS functions